 Strawberries are kinda like tomatoes: available in stores year-round, but only amazingly tasty when they’re truly in season.
-Now that summer is officially here and strawberries are coming into their own again, it’s time to let them shine.
-These strawberry dessert recipes do just that, and go way beyond the usual shortcake.
+Now that summer is almost over (eek!), peak strawberry season is already past in many places—but if you’re lucky, you can still find some delicious specimens before fall.
+These strawberry dessert recipes will let them shine, and they go way beyond the usual shortcake.

-Of course, we have shortcakes covered too—and are never opposed to simple chocolate-dipped strawberries, or using them as the red stripes in a flag cake, but the sweet strawberry treats below include some we bet you’ve never tried (and won’t be able to get enough of once you do).
+Of course, we do have shortcakes covered too—and are never opposed to simple chocolate-dipped strawberries, or using them as the red stripes in a flag cake for Labor Day, but the sweet strawberry treats below include some we bet you’ve never tried (and won’t be able to get enough of once you do).

 Related Reading: 6 Strawberries You Should Seek Out